 Daniel has worked in Australia, the UK and US as a theatre director, producer and artistic director.
-He is currently the CEO/Creative Producer at Theatre Works, St Kilda.
-Daniel recently directed Gaybies for the 2013 Midsumma Festival.

 Daniel produced New York act, The Wau Wau Sisters on their sold out Australian tour, which included the Sydney Opera House and Arts Centre, Melbourne.
 He has worked with The Wau Wau Sisters for a number of years producing their work in Australia and the UK.